skrysmanski/devlog/content/articles/sqlite/performance/index.md

 ![Write test: shared connection vs. multi connection - WAL vs. no WAL](insert-results.png)

-## Batch 3: mixed reads and writes test
+## Batch 3: Mixed Reads and Writes Tests

 The last batch combines the previous two batches.
 This time the same number of read and write threads read and write concurrently from/to the same database table.